 Firstly, it’s important to decide what your goals are, and what you’d like to measure to prevent you from testing every tiny detail in your communications.
 Start with a few key leanings, and build from there.

-If you’re using A/B testing for your online advertising, Facebook ads and Google Ad words both provide A/B testing services; as do most other ad-serving providers.
+If you’re using A/B testing for your online advertising, Facebook Ads and Google Ads both provide A/B testing services; as do most other ad-serving providers.
 When creating your samples, it’s often the case that the more you have, the better.
 In other words, the more data you can accumulate, the more accurate your results will be.
+[Google Optimize is a good tool too – Ed.]

 Despite the many benefits of A/B testing discussed above, focusing so much on minute details means that it’s easy for you to lose sight of your holistic marketing strategy.